AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/calculatorV2Structure/matricesColumns.rst

 You can place up to four columns side by side inside a matrix.
 Additionally, the columns' widths are adjustable.

-[TODO another example like this schema or similar]
-X x x
-X    x
-X    x

 When to use multi-column matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^